camunda/camunda-docs-manual/content/user-guide/process-engine/connectors.md

 ```

 {{< note title="" class="info" >}}
-  When using a pre-built distribution of Camunda BPM, the plugin is already pre-configured.
+  When using a pre-built distribution of Camunda Platform, the plugin is already pre-configured.
 {{< /note >}}